Unique Risk Series – Article 2 out of 3

 In this article, I will describe what a minimum variance portfolio is and will show how investing in a minimum variance portfolio allows you to maximize the benefits of diversification.

-We were happy that we increased the expected return and lowered the standard deviation by investing in Stock B but is this 50/50 portfolio optimal?
-To find out, let’s head to the lab to yet again bathe in the glory of mathematics.
+We’re happy that we increased the expected return and lowered the standard deviation by investing in Stock B but is this 50/50 portfolio optimal?

 If we want to find the exact minimum variance portfolio allocation for these two assets, we can use the following equation: